KentonW16/ECM_Final-project-kenton-thomas/README.md

 1. Detect when approaching a color card/wall
 	-  Achieved through interpreting interrupt on the RGBC clear channel with a moving threshold
+	-  Additional movement into the wall, followed by a short reverse, is made to align buggy perpendicular to wall and ensure color sensing is carried out at a consistent distance

 1. Read the color card on the wall and determine color of card
 	-  Read the Red, Green and Blue values from the color click